 - Information on how to make a referral.

 - Information about service types.

 - Additional information on programs that may be relevant (but are outside the scope of the Directory).

 To visit the Directory website, click here.

-An abstract has been accepted for a poster presentation at the Australasian Professional Society on Alcohol and Other Drugs Conference in November 2013.
+ACT eASSIST pilot evaluation: An abstract was accepted for a poster presentation at the Australasian Professional Society on Alcohol and Other Drugs Conference in November 2013.
 To download the poster click here.